dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 Super enacting a dispute should instantly claim, since there is no pending period.
 So every dispute that passed the threshold should be enacted, and only then can the packet proceed ?
 Or can super enact them all by a single function call ?
 If super dismisses all, then the dispute can never be altered.
 A dispute can never be acted on directly, and super can claim from them any time.

 Really need the dispute status to be related to the change they are about.

+Share disputes need to be exact.

+A dispute round is deemed open if there is at least one dispute in the current round, regardless of the funding applied.
+QA can dismiss all disputes in a single tx, so no chance of gas dos.

+What if the solution window was the same as the dispute window ?
+Then we would not need to use the `isJudgeable` call to determine other valid solutions packet close could be a separate enactment, so you have to get a solution passed, then you have to pass a packet, where other solutions are considered like disputes and block the packet being enacted ?

 ## QA Steps
 ### Header approved
 1. dispute approval arrives